-^{4.} Reflects the cumulative IDA-supported results achieved during the IDA17 cycle (FY15 through FY17), unless noted otherwise.
+4. Reflects the cumulative IDA-supported results achieved during the IDA17 cycle (FY15 through FY17), unless noted otherwise.
 Most (new) indicators developed for the IDA18 RMS have data available only for FY17.

-^{5.} The performance standard corresponds to the net cumulative value (or range) expected to be achieved by the end of the IDA18 period (i.e., June 30, 2020).
+5. The performance standard corresponds to the net cumulative value (or range) expected to be achieved by the end of the IDA18 period (i.e., June 30, 2020).
 Values shown are for all IDA countries; no standards have been established for FCS.

-6. Reflecting the alignment of this indicator-in terms of definition and target-with the IDA18 policy commitment to "support the addition of five GW in renewable

-Reflecting the alignment of this indicator-in terms of definition and target-with the policy commitment to support the addition of five GW in renewable energy generation," the value reported corresponds to operations or activities supporting the addition of 6.9 GW of renewable energy generation in IDA countries that were approved or initiated during FY18 and FY19.
-Of this, about 1.5 GW were provided through direct financing; the additional 5.4 GW were supported through indirect financing.
+6. Reflecting the alignment of this indicator-in terms of definition and target-with the IDA18 policy commitment to "support the addition of five GW in renewable energy denetcing the augment to this indicator-in terms of deminder and target-with the DATS policy community to support the addition of the down interference lengy generation. generation, value reported corresponds to operations supporting the addition of 7.4 GW of renewable energy generation in IDA countries that were approved by the Board of Executive Directors from FY18 through FY20.
+Of this, about 1.5 GW were provided through direct financing; the additional 5.9 GW were supported through indirect financing.
 The number of female beneficiaries are not included since these infrastructure services are normally provided to groups (e.g., at the community, household, or general population level), and data collected and reported are not disaggregated by sex at the client/beneficiary level.